Program Description

 Eurasia, host to the European Command, remains one of the most dynamic and consequential strategic areas on earth.
 There is no doubt that NATO embraces one of the most successful multilateral military alliances in history, while the European Union continues its ambitious attempt to a peaceful, political integration.

-When Russian forces pushed into Ukraine, the move reordered Eurasian geopolitical chessboard in profound ways.
+When Russian forces pushed into Ukraine, the move reordered the Eurasian geopolitical chessboard in profound ways.
 While its implications are not entirely clear, the disruptions have been severe.
 Meanwhile, against this backdrop, China continues its rise across the world, particularly in Eurasia.
 Global supply chains tied to Europe are more snarled than ever, and debates about globalism and sovereignty ripple across the continent.

 How should the U.S view NATO and the EU in a time of great power competition?
 Do these two great constructs merely overlap?
 Or are they coming to a divergence?
 Russia’s invasion of Ukraine and the subsequent fall-out have given new life to NATO, which has expanded to include Finland and Sweden.
 These are the kind of crucial questions we will explore in this three-day seminar.